 Are you thinking of buying a new boat?
 If so, you’ve probably had boats on the brain for a few years, or perhaps a lifetime.
-Even if you’ve bought boats before, it’s worth remembering what smart buyers do… and don’t do in the boat-buying process.
-Keep this tips in mind when heading to the Baltimore Boat Show January 24-27.
+Even if you’ve bought boats before, it’s worth remembering what smart buyers do… and don’t do in the boat buying process.

 DO: Know how you will use your boat.